Embodiment dictates learnability in neural controllers: Methods

 \subsection{The metrics.}

-We here define two metrics: $M_L$ and $M_{CF}$.
+We here define two metrics: $M_L$ and $M_{CF}$, that are measured over $k=4$ environments.
 These metrics measure how a robot design impacts the weight space of the controller and consequently measure how amenable to learning a robot would have been if the controller were to be learned with a standard learning algorithm rather than found by grid search. $M_L$ measures controller learnability: how easy it would be to learn a generalist controller. $M_{CF}$ measures resistance to catastrophic forgetting: the probability that a environment-specific controller will generalize to other environment.

-For each mechanical design $(\ell_1, \ell_2)$, we expect some manifolds $\theta_k^*$ in the space of control parameters $(w_1, w_2)$ to succeed for a specific environment $k$.
-For a controller to be successful in multiple environments, it must reside within the intersection of environment-specific manifolds on the loss surface.
+For each mechanical design $(\ell_1, \ell_2)$, we expect some optimal manifolds $\theta_k^*$ in the space of control parameters $(w_1, w_2)$ to succeed for a specific environment $k$.
+For a controller to be successful in multiple environments, it must reside within the intersection of environment-specific manifolds, $theta^*$, on the loss surface.
 Thus, the likelihood of finding a generalist controller|its learnability|will be proportional to the size of the intersection ($M_L$).
 Likewise, a controller's potential to resist catastrophic forgetting ($M_{CF}$) will be proportional to the ratio of generalist controllers (those successful in all four environments) to specialists (those successful in at least one environment).

 Given a design $(\ell_1, \ell_2)$ and environment $k$, a binary success matrix $S^{k}(\ell_1, \ell_2)$ is constructed such that each element $S^{k}_{i, j}(\ell_1, \ell_2)$ is either 1 (success) or 0 (failure).
 By overlapping the success matrices for a fixed design across the four environments, we can visualize the manifolds $\theta_k^*$ where $k\in\{1, 2, 3, 4\}$ for the robot (Fig.~\ref{fig:metrics}).